shuuryou/texmond/README.md

 Open `/etc/texmond.ini` in your favourite editor and follow the instructions in the comments.
 It's that easy.

-If you've been following the instructions above, here's a suitable example where you just need to change the `Port` setting.
+If you've been following the instructions above, here's a suitable example where you just need to change the `Port` and `UDLCode` settings.

 ```ini
 [texmond]